kisalthennakoon/Student-Form-2.0/README.md

 # Student-Form-2.0
-Practical usage of spring security and redux are used in this full stack
+A fullstack development which was completed to realize practical usage of spring security and redux.